-21 Feb 5 website design pointers for ecommerce success
+21 Feb 5 website design pointers for ecommerce success in 2022

 The Great Equaliser

 No longer did you need a large amount of capital to secure reliable retail and storage spaces.
 Gone were the days where the big boys could maintain their market position solely based on their network connections, access to market and price controls.
 Instead, you were free to setup a website, list your products and have them visible to the world.
 This lowered the barriers to entry for entrepreneurs.